assume-breach/Home-Grown-Red-Team/DoubleVision/README.md

 DoubleVision is a WiFi hacking tool that spawns an evil twin captive portal to harvest Windows domain credentials from users and install persistence through the user's startup folder.
 More to come on this...

+THIS IS A WORK IN PROGRESS!
+It might be functional and it might not be right now.
+When this message is gone, it works.